LesFerch/WinSetView/README.md

 **How WinSetView Works**:

-Here's an overview of the steps the Powershell script performs to set Explorer views as per the selected options:
+Here's an overview of the steps the PowerShell script performs to set Explorer views as per the selected options:

 1) Backup the existing user's registry keys that hold Explorer views
 2) Delete those keys (except *Streams/Defaults* if *Keep "Apply to Folders" Views* is checked).